-Additionally, many have been impacted by or at least know about the supply chain shortages.
+Additionally, many experienced consequences of, or at least know about, the supply chain shortages.
 The causes for disruptions in the supply chain include everything from surges in Covid-19 to fires and cold temperatures.
 From increases in pricing to shutdowns, the semiconductor industry continues to adjust, in spite of the unique challenges of the year.

 Semiconductor Manufacturers Increasing Pricing Due to Supply Chain Shortages

 As a result of increased demand and supply chain shortages, many in the semiconductor industry are increasing pricing.
 During the height of the pandemic, semiconductor demand certainly reached an all-time high.
 Meanwhile, manufacturers have struggled to meet the demand, despite their best efforts.
 Ultimately, the increased demand coupled with the shortage has led manufacturers such as NXP Semiconductors and Renesas Electronics to raise prices.
 The higher pricing has led to many experiencing sticker shock when shopping for everyday products.
 Overall, many believe the automotive industry has been hit the hardest by the shortage.
 However, other industry segments such as industrial machinery and IT hardware have also struggled.

 How is the Pandemic affecting India, Malaysia, Thailand, Taiwan and Japan?